 The IUI procedure allows the placement of a concentrated sample of motile sperm directly into your uterus, thereby increasing your chance of fertilization and conception, as some common barriers in the female reproductive tract are bypassed.

-What is motile sperm?
 Sperm motility describes the ability of sperm to move properly through the female reproductive tract in order to reach the egg.
-Sperm motility can also refer to the quality of sperm, which is a major factor in the conception process.
+It can also refer to the quality of sperm, which is a major factor in the conception process.
 Non-motile sperm are identified as sperm that do not "swim" properly and won't be able to reach an egg in order to successfully fertilize it.

 Normally, during intercourse, millions of sperm are deposited in the woman’s vagina in the hope that at least a few hundred will make it to the site of implantation - the fallopian tubes.
 In sperm terms, that’s pretty far away!